jamjar919/dynamic-coattention-networks/README.md

 ![](https://github.com/jamjar919/dynamic-coattention-networks/blob/master/results/question.png?raw=true)

+## Interactive mode
+Use the file `knowlegebase.py` to ask any question.
+A context will be automatically retrieved from Wikipedia and an answer returned from it.

 ### Adaptation to SQuAD 2.0
 We attempted to adapt the method in the paper to work with SQuAD 2.0 which also contains unanswerable questions.